akos-almasi/Term1/README.md

 ### Database diagram
-I created a database diagram so we can have a quick look at our relational dataset.
+I have created a database diagram so you can have a quick look at the relational dataset.

 <img width="923" alt="Screenshot 2022-11-15 at 18 03 01" src="https://user-images.githubusercontent.com/113236007/201982091-5acf9fa8-b8ee-4d94-a75b-18d92498a6d1.png">